 Flexible Working in Staffordshire

-Flexible working is fast becoming the norm for many office support staff throughout Staffs and Cheshire but how do you know if it’s right for yours?
-Well, Appointments have the info you need to help you decide
+Flexible working is fast becoming the norm for many office support staff throughout Staffordshire, Stoke on Trent and Cheshire but how do you know if it’s right for yours?
+Well, Appointments have the info you need to help you decide.

 Is it Right for Your Business?

 Flexible working isn’t a new concept.
-In fact, it has been around for over 20 years however it has taken a global pandemic to thrust it into the office support world of work, a business function that has almost always been office based.
-But, whilst it is becoming the new normal for many businesses throughout Staffs and Cheshire, is it right for every business and more importantly, is flexible working right for your business?
+In fact, it has been around for over 20 years, however, it has taken a global pandemic to thrust it into the office support world of work, a business function that has almost always been office based.
+But, whilst it is becoming the new normal for many businesses throughout Staffordshire and Cheshire, is it right for every business?
+And more importantly, is flexible working right for your business?

 What is flexible working?